CodePushGo/website/src/content/blog/en/ultimate-guide-to-ota-update-security-for-capacitor-apps.md

 ### Secure Data Transfer

 Secure data transfer is critical for protecting updates during transmission.
 TLS 1.3 is the standard for this, reducing handshake times by 40% compared to TLS 1.2 [\[6\]](https://interrupt.memfault.com/blog/firmware-encryption-with-python).
 It also incorporates features like certificate pinning and mutual TLS (mTLS) authentication to block man-in-the-middle attacks and establish trust between the app and update server.
-Capgo enforces TLS 1.3 by default and supports custom certificate pinning setups, ensuring robust protection during data transfer.
+CodePushGo enforces TLS 1.3 by default and supports custom certificate pinning setups, ensuring robust protection during data transfer.

 ### Update File Verification